ecolell/pfamserver/README.md

 Also, you need to have the **wget** package installed and access (username and password) to a mysql database.

-Last, if you cloned the repository and want to to create a boot script on Linux you should execute:
+Last, if you cloned the repository and you want to create a boot script on Linux you should execute:

     $ sudo make create_boot_script